juanmougan/chota-bot/README.md

 # Chota-BOT - Telegram BOT

-Bot that take a movie title and replace one word with "chota" to make it more funnier
+Bot that takes a movie title and replaces one word with "chota" to make it more funnier

 ## Install && Run